GA4 Not Showing Data? Every Fix (and Why It Keeps Happening)

 Check if your tag is actually firing

 Step 1: View your page source.
 On your website, press Ctrl+U (Windows) or Cmd+Option+U (Mac).
 Search for G- to find your measurement ID.
-If it is not there, your tracking code is missing entirely.
-Install it via Google Tag Manager, a code snippets plugin like WPCode, or directly in your theme's <head> tag.
+Is it there?
+If not, your tracking code is missing entirely.
+Add it through Google Tag Manager, a code snippets plugin like WPCode, or straight into your theme's <head> tag.

 Step 2: Check the network requests.
 Open Chrome DevTools (F12), go to the Network tab, and filter for collect.
 Reload the page.
-You should see requests to google-analytics.com/g/collect with status 200 or 204.
-No requests means the script is blocked or broken.
-Failed requests point to ad blockers, Content Security Policy headers, or firewall issues.
+You want to see requests to google-analytics.com/g/collect come back with status 200 or 204.
+No requests at all means the script is blocked or broken.
+Requests that fail point to ad blockers, Content Security Policy headers, or firewall rules.

 Step 3: Check GA4 real-time.
 In GA4, go to Reports > Real-time.
-Open your website in an incognito window (no extensions) and visit a few pages.
-Within 60 seconds, you should see yourself in the real-time report.
-If you do: your tag works.
-If standard reports are still empty, it is a processing delay (see next section).
+Open your website in an incognito window, no extensions, and click through a few pages.
+Within 60 seconds you should see yourself show up.
+If you do, your tag works.
+The standard reports being empty after that is a processing delay, not a tracking failure.
+More on that in the next section.

 Step 4: Verify the measurement ID.
 Go to Admin > Data Streams, click your web stream, and copy the measurement ID.
-Compare it character by character with what is in your page source or GTM tag.
-A single wrong character sends data to a different property.
-This is one of the most common causes.
+Now compare it character by character with what sits in your page source or GTM tag.
+One wrong character and your data goes to a different property entirely.
+It's one of the most common causes, and one of the easiest to miss.

-Other common causes: GTM changes saved but not published (click Submit > Publish).
-Internal traffic filter set to "Active" with an overly broad IP range (Admin > Data Filters, switch to Testing).
-Enhanced Measurement disabled (Admin > Data Streams > toggle it on).
-WordPress caching plugins minifying or deferring the GA script (exclude gtag.js and googletagmanager.com from JavaScript optimization in WP Rocket, LiteSpeed Cache, or Autoptimize).
+A few more usual suspects.
+GTM changes saved but never published, so click Submit > Publish.
+An internal traffic filter set to "Active" with an IP range so broad it swallows your real visitors (Admin > Data Filters, switch it to Testing).
+Enhanced Measurement switched off (Admin > Data Streams, toggle it on).
+WordPress caching plugins minifying or deferring the GA script, so exclude gtag.js and googletagmanager.com from JavaScript optimization in WP Rocket, LiteSpeed Cache, or Autoptimize.
+Work through that list and you've cleared the easy half.
+The hard half comes next.
+No setting fixes it.

 The 24-48 hour wait is real

-GA4 uses two completely separate data pipelines.
-Real-time reports show raw events within seconds.
-Standard reports (Traffic Acquisition, Engagement, Pages) use a batch processing pipeline that takes 24-48 hours to complete.
+GA4 runs two completely separate pipelines.
+Real-time reports show you raw events within seconds.
+The standard reports you live in day to day, Traffic Acquisition, Engagement, Pages, run through a batch pipeline that takes 24 to 48 hours to finish.

-This is not a bug.
-Google processes data in batches to run attribution modeling, bot filtering, session stitching, and behavioral modeling for consent mode.
-A visit that appears in real-time right now will not show up in your Acquisition report until tomorrow or the day after.
+So when you see yourself in real-time but nothing in Acquisition, nothing is broken.
+This is not a bug, it's the design.
+Google batches the data to run attribution modeling, bot filtering, session stitching, and the behavioral modeling that powers consent mode.
+The visit you can see in real-time right now won't reach your Acquisition report until tomorrow or the day after.

-Attribution credit for conversions can change for up to 12 days after the event as Google retroactively adjusts its data-driven attribution model.
-And late-arriving events (from mobile apps or offline scenarios) are accepted within a 72-hour window.
-Events arriving after 72 hours are ignored and never appear in reports.
+It gets slipperier.
+Conversion attribution can keep shifting for up to 12 days after the event, as Google retroactively re-adjusts its data-driven model.
+Late events from mobile apps or offline imports are accepted for 72 hours.
+Anything later than 72 hours is dropped and never appears at all.

-If you have EU traffic and a cookie consent banner, this may be the real reason your numbers look wrong.
+Do you have EU traffic and a cookie consent banner?
+Then this is likely the real reason your numbers look thin.

 GA4 sets cookies (_ga, _ga_<container-id>) on every visitor.
-Under GDPR, these require explicit opt-in consent before they can be placed.
-When a visitor denies consent (or ignores the banner), GA4 in Basic Consent Mode collects zero data from that visitor.
-Not reduced data.
-Zero.
+Under GDPR, a cookie like that needs explicit opt-in consent before it can be placed.
+So when a visitor denies consent, or just ignores the banner, GA4 in Basic Consent Mode collects nothing from them.
+Not less data.
+Zero data.

-The most common WordPress scenario is worse: the consent plugin shows a banner but never transmits consent signals to Google tags.
+The most common WordPress version of this is worse still.
+The consent plugin shows a banner, but it never passes a consent signal to the Google tags.
 The banner looks compliant.
-The tracking integration does not exist.
-GA4 sees no consent state and blocks all EEA/UK data collection.
-After Google's July 2025 enforcement, sites with this misconfiguration lost visibility into most of their European traffic overnight.
-That missing data is permanently gone.
+The wiring behind it doesn't exist.
+GA4 reads no consent state, so it blocks all EEA and UK collection by default.
+After Google's July 2025 enforcement, sites with this exact misconfiguration lost most of their European traffic overnight.
+And that data is gone for good.
+Fix the plugin tomorrow and you still can't get back what was never recorded.

 Ad blockers are hiding the rest